opengisch/QField-docs/documentation/how-to/basemaps.en.md

 ## Using a project as Base Map
 :material-tablet-android:{ .device-icon } Fieldwork

-To use an existing project as Base Map, do a long press on the project and check "Base Map Project".
+To use an existing project as Base Map, do a long press on the project and check *Base Map Project*.

 ![type:video](https://player.vimeo.com/video/604849182)